 \section{Results}

-TTE-CAM was applied on ResNet-50 \cite{he2016deep}, trained on each dataset, with the best validation accuracy checkpoint used at test-time\footnote{The code is available at \url{https://github.com/kdjoumessi/Test-Time-Explainability}}.
-Replacing the FCL with a $1 \times 1$ convolutional classifier preserved predictive performance exactly, achieving $\text{Acc.}=0.899$, $\text{AUC}=0.923$ for DR and $\text{Acc.}=0.953$, $\text{AUC}=0.988$ for pneumonia detection.
+TTE-CAM was applied to a ResNet-50 \cite{he2016deep} trained on each dataset, with the checkpoint achieving the best validation accuracy used at test-time\footnote{The code is available at \url{https://github.com/kdjoumessi/Test-Time-Explainability}}.
+Replacing the FCL with a $1 \times 1$ convolutional classifier preserved predictive performance, yielding $\text{Acc.}=0.899$, $\text{AUC}=0.923$ for DR and $\text{Acc.}=0.953$, $\text{AUC}=0.988$ for pneumonia detection.

-Qualitative (Fig.\,\ref{fig1}) and quantitative (Tab.\,\ref{tab1}) results show that TTE-CAM produces explanations similar to CAM and competitive with other methods across both datasets, while being built-in by construction.
-The sparse fundus annotations are better suited for top-k localization, while the denser CXR bounding boxes are better suited for activation precision.
+Qualitative (Fig.\,\ref{fig1}) and quantitative (Tab.\,\ref{tab1}) results show that TTE-CAM produces explanations similar to CAM and competitive with other methods across both datasets, while being built-in by design.
+The sparse fundus annotations are better suited for top-k localization, whereas the denser CXR bounding boxes are better suited for activation precision.